lizardfs/documentation/source/adminguide/replication.rst

   this goal id, their effective goal will change.

 **Name**
-  is a human readable name used by the user interface tools (mfssetgoal, mfsgetgoal).
+  is a human readable name used by the user interface tools (lizardfs setgoal, lizardfs getgoal).
 A name can consist of up to 32 alphanumeric characters: a-z, A-Z, 0-9, _.

 **list of labels**
-  is a list of chunkserver labels as defined in the mfschunkserver.cfg file.
+  is a list of chunk server labels as defined in the mfschunkserver.cfg file.
   A label can consist of up to 32 alphanumeric characters: a-z, A-Z, 0-9, _.
-  For each file using this goal and for each label, the system will try to maintain a copy of the file on some chunkserver with this label.
+  For each file using this goal and for each label, the system will try to maintain a copy of the file on some chunk server with this label.
 One label may occur multiple times - in such case the system will create one copy per each occurrence.
-The special label _ means "a copy on any chunkserver".
+The special label _ means "a copy on any chunk server".

 Note that changing the definition of a goal in mfsgoals.cfg affects all files which currently use a given goal id.